How to Remove Closed Accounts From a Credit Report

 This article contains general information and is not intended to provide information that is specific to American Express products and services.
 Similar products and services offered by different companies will have different features and you should always read about product details before acquiring any financial product.

-Understand how closed accounts on credit reports may impact your credit score.
-Find out how to manage and remove a closed account.
+Learn how closed accounts on credit reports may impact your credit score.
+See how to remove closed accounts from your credit report in some cases.

 At-A-Glance

-- Closed accounts can appear on your credit report for a number of reasons and aren’t always a bad sign.
+- Closed accounts may appear on your credit report for a number of reasons and aren’t always a bad sign.

 - Depending on the specifics of the account, credit score shifts can be positive or negative.

-- Information about closed accounts on your credit report isn’t there forever and can even be removed – under certain circumstances.
+- Information about closed accounts on your credit report isn’t there forever and may even be removed – under certain circumstances.

 But there are often ways to manage closed accounts – or even remove them from your credit report.